Mark Rees Journalist and Author

 What are corpse candles?

-Here’s a brief description of these ominous death portents taken from Ghosts of Wales: Accounts from the Victorian Archives:
+Here’s how they are described in Ghosts of Wales: Accounts from the Victorian Archives:

 The ghostly lights, which are interpreted as a sign of impending death, were common throughout Wales, but were particularly prevalent in ‘the counties of Cardigan, Carmarthen, and Pembroke’.
 They are called candles for ‘their resemblance, not to the body of the candles but the fire’.

-The candles are said to travel on a fixed route, possibly the same path a sick or a dying person will follow on the way to their upcoming funeral, and will change in appearance if they come within close proximity of a human being:
+The candles travel on a fixed route, possibly the same path a sick or a dying person will follow during their funeral.
+They will change appearance if they come within close proximity of a human being:

 ‘In their journey, these candles are sometimes visible and sometimes disappear, especially if anyone comes near to them, or in the way to meet them.
 On these occasions they vanish, but presently appear again behind the observer, and hold on their course.’